AdobeDocs/analytics.en/help/import/data-connectors/demandbase-home/demandbase-deploying.md

   </tr>
   <tr>
    <td colname="col1"> _db._delim </td>
-   <td colname="col2"> The delimiter used to separate the Demandbase dimension values when they are sent to Adobe Analytics.
+   <td colname="col2"> The delimiter used to separate the Demandbase dimension items when they are sent to Adobe Analytics.
 Changing this setting may cause the default Classification Rules to not function correctly. </td>
   </tr>
   <tr>
    <td colname="col1"> _db._setTnt </td>